 While debugging MBCrackMe.exe in dnSpy, I set a breakpoint at the 1st input text length check and I clicked on the button to submit password 1 without actually entering anything.
 I stepped over the length check and continued running inside the Form1.decode function.

-Since my input text is empty, the 2nd length check of if (bytes.Length != 0) inside decode would fail and the extracted bits from the mb_logo_star resource would not be XOR’d with anything.
+if (bytes.Length != 0) inside decode would fail and the extracted bits from the mb_logo_star resource would not be XORโd with anything.

-I continued running out of the decode function and until after the array has been resized.
+decode function and until after the array has been resized.
 Inspecting the memory contents of array now, we see the plaintext password!

-At this point, we can also save the contents of array and XOR decode it manually in CyberChef to give us what would be level2.exe.
+array and XOR decode it manually in CyberChef to give us what would be level2.exe.

-Before analyzing level2.exe, let’s take a look at code for the 2nd button click back in the .NET executable.
+Before analyzing level2.exe, letโs take a look at code for the 2nd button click back in the .NET executable.

 Just like before, the input text is checked to not be empty and then written to the named pipe crackme_pipe.
 A response is read back from the pipe into array and checked to have a CRC32 checksum of validCrc32_2 = 499670621U.
 If this passes, LoadNext.Load(Form1.g_serverProcess, array) is called which will be for Stage 3.